Neermita18/NSCLC_gene_mutation_cse_intern/README.md

 - [x] Assess whether PET and CT scans shot locally
 - [x] Extract tumor segmentations from XML AIM annotation files
 - [ ] Learn how to extract and combine both features
+- [ ] Go through Vision Transformers and CNNs for semantic segmentations